saleor/saleor-app-cms/README.md

 ![image](https://user-images.githubusercontent.com/44495184/199695741-29797a19-066d-47cb-a439-1d87497e7559.png)

-Here is how `saleor-app-pim` ensures the two-way integration:
+Here is how `saleor-app-pim` ensures two-way integration:

 ### Saleor -> CMS

 1. `saleor-app-pim` listens to Saleor product events through Webhooks.
 2. When an event is triggered, we extract the product data from it and pass it to the CMS Client.
-3. CMS Client transforms the data to the desired format, and sends it to the CMS.
+3. CMS Client transforms the data to the desired format and sends it to the CMS.

 ### CMS -> Saleor